 The University requires that all international teaching assistants (ITAs), except those from Canada, the U.K., and Australia, must be certified as fluent in English before they are eligible to teach undergraduates.
-For details see http://www.sas.upenn.edu/elp/ITA.
+For details see the Penn ELP Testing and Training website.